akrzemi1/compact_optional/README.md

 static_assert (sizeof(opt_bool) == 1, "");
 ```

+For additional motivation and overview see this post: https://akrzemi1.wordpress.com/2015/07/15/efficient-optional-values/.

 ## Acknowledgemens

 The idea of encoding the policy for determining the empty state in a template parameter has been proposed by Vitali Lovich (see https://groups.google.com/a/isocpp.org/d/topic/std-proposals/46J1onhWJ-s/discussion).